Superskyyy/yet-another-github-miner/README.md

 ### Scraper
 Scraper filters the entire GitHub for matched repos containing the wanted file at any depth,

-Only the first batch of 1000 results will be returned.
+~Only the first batch of 1000 results will be returned.~ Sample scraper shows a way to overcome the limitation

 Example file target: `MLProject`